Chart Color Schemes

 Health performance in Maitland is well below average with considerably higher than average prevalence of common health conditions and to an even higher degree among older age cohorts

-Maitland faces significant health challenges with higher prevalence of common conditions compared to average.
+Maitland faces significant health challenges with a higher prevalence of common health conditions compared to average.

-Mental health issues affect 12.5% and asthma impacts 9.4% of residents.
-Approximately 63.6% report no medical ailments, similar to Rest of NSW at 63.4%.
-Private health cover is held by about 53% (~5,328 people).
-The area has a lower proportion of seniors aged 65 and over at 12.7% (1,265 people) compared to 15.4% in Rest of NSW.
-Health outcomes among older residents require more attention than the broader population.
+This is particularly true for older age cohorts.
+Approximately 53% (~5,342 people) of Maitland's total population has private health cover.
+Mental health issues and asthma are the most prevalent medical conditions in the area, affecting 12.5 and 9.4% of residents respectively.
+However, 63.6% of residents claim to be completely clear of medical ailments, compared to 63.4% across Rest of NSW.
+Maitland has a lower proportion of seniors aged 65 and over at 12.7% (1,268 people), compared to 15.4% in Rest of NSW.
+Despite this, health outcomes among seniors require more attention than the broader population.

 Frequently Asked Questions - Health